pnkmtt/Terraform_Docker_Class/README.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-From terraform we can see what it thinks the current state is and what it would do if we ran 'terraform apply' again.
+From terraform we can see what it thinks the current state is and what it would do if we ran `terraform apply` again.

 ```
 $ terraform plan